 What is Wilson’s current policy on travel?

-Beginning March 16, 2020, only essential travel related to official college business will be permitted.
+Travel related to official College business and student instruction/student life/athletics will be permitted.
 Travel plans must be approved in advance by each division’s vice president.
-In addition, college-funded travel to areas known to be affected by the coronavirus is prohibited.
+In addition, care should be given to avoid College-funded travel to areas known to have a high level of transmission (per the CDC) of COVID-19 or its variants.

-While the College cannot restrict personal travel, it does recommend monitoring warnings and travel advisories issued by both the United States Department of State and the Centers for Disease Control and Prevention.
+While the College cannot restrict personal travel, it does recommend students, as well as faculty and staff, monitor warnings and travel advisories issued by the United States Department of State and the Centers for Disease Control and Prevention.

 Has Wilson made any decision regarding future study abroad programs?